Contact the OBSA

 Dr. Latreace Cox, Associate Dean

-Latreace was born and raised in Pomona and graduated from Montclair High School.
+Latreace is from Pomona and graduated from Montclair High School.
 She attended Chaffey College and transferred to the University of Southern California, where she ran cross country and track and field for the Trojans.
 Latreace has a B.A. and M.S. from USC and Ed.D. from Azusa Pacific University.
-On behalf of OBSA, Dr. Cox supervises staff, develops OBSA’s career and opportunities programming, provides advising and support to individual students and student organizations, and serves on the Scripps College Academic Standards Review Committee.
-She also develops OBSA’s major events and sustains campus partnerships.
+On behalf of OBSA, Dr. Cox supervises staff, develops OBSA’s career and opportunities programming, provides advising and support to individual students and student organizations.
+She also initiates OBSA’s major events and leads and sustains OBSA’s many campus partnerships.
+Latreace enjoys community service, crafting, being a sports mom and singing.